Annan warns of severe crisis if Syria unresolved

 Annan, in opening remarks to a meeting of foreign ministers in Geneva, said the situation could ignite the region and develop into an international crisis if unresolved.

 "An international crisis of grave severity now looms," he said.
-"We are here to agree on guidlelines and principles for a Syrian-led political transition that meets the legitimate aspirations of the Syrian people."
+"We are here to agree on guidelines and principles for a Syrian-led political transition that meets the legitimate aspirations of the Syrian people."

 (Reporting by Stephanie Nebehay; Editing by Angus MacSwan)